Tracer (Overwatch): Story and character

 Tracer was one of the first characters to have her backstory fleshed out.
 In an interview with PC Gamer, the game's creative director, Chris Metzen likened her to a Spider-Man–type character and stated, "Tracer [was] one of the first characters we really got to know.
 And while she wasn't particularly created to be a starring role, if you will, [...] it feels good to leverage her in the front of story ideas."
 Tracer has been called a peppy character; Hardcore Gamer's Kevin Dunsmore described her as a "spunky Brit [who is] [...] full of little quips as she zips around the battlefield".
 Kaplan described Tracer as cute and playful, noting that she does everything with a wink and a smile.
 In an interview with PCGamesN, game designer Michael Chu said he feels Tracer embodies the game's theme of heroism, adding, "she has a personality which is out of the norm for most people.
 She is incredibly optimistic, she is incredibly bubbly—it's part of her hero persona."
 Matching her English origin, Tracer is voiced by English actress Cara Theobold.

 At BlizzCon 2015, Metzen was asked about the presence of gay heroes in the Overwatch universe; he confirmed there were such characters but elaborated, "we want it to play out organically, we don't want it to be a data point or feel contrived in any way."
-In December 2016, Tracer became the first Overwatch hero to be canonically revealed as LGBT in Reflections, an issue of the Overwatch digital comic; she identifies herself as a lesbian.
+A lesbian, Tracer became the first Overwatch hero to be canonically revealed as LGBTQ in Reflections, a December 2016 issue of the Overwatch digital comic.
 She is depicted in the comic as a partner in a romantic relationship with a woman named Emily, who is not part of the Overwatch team.
 Blizzard noted the importance of variety in character background, which helps deepen and enrich the game's broader fictional universe.
 Blizzard stated about Tracer's development, "As with any aspect of our characters' backgrounds, their sexuality is just one part of what makes our heroes who they are.
 From the very beginning of our work on Tracer's story, it just felt right to make this an aspect of her character."